 Now, I’ll go over how these braces are categorized, ranging from heavy-duty and moderate support, to light.

-There are many reasons why a player will decide to begin using an ankle brace, especially those who have sustained an injury in the past.
+There are many reasons why a player will decide to begin using an ankle brace.
+Especially those who have sustained an injury in the past.
 A player that’s experienced a past injury may have lost ankle stability and function because of the stretched out ligaments.
-Heavy-duty braces are designed to provide enhanced support for all types of ankle sprains using anatomically correct lateral and medial guards, and exoskeleton and inserts designed to prevent the ankles from rolling in and out.
-However, as I mentioned earlier, while heavy-duty braces tend to offer the most protection when you play, they’re not the lowest profile option on the market.
-In fact, many players feel that larger braces tend to slow them down and can have a negative impact on their performance.
+Heavy-duty braces are designed to provide enhanced support for all types of ankle sprains.
+It is using anatomically correct lateral and medial guards.
+Also, uses exoskeleton and inserts designed to prevent the ankles from rolling in and out.
+Heavy-duty braces tend to offer the most protection when you play.
+They’re not the lowest profile option on the market.
+In fact, many players feel that larger braces tend to slow them down.
+It can have a negative impact on their performance.

-Many players will choose the lace-up options because they offer moderate support and allow for maximum freedom of movement on the court.
-Models with laces and straps are the most commonly used style under this category and can work to provide a decent level of protection on the court while not impacting the player’s ability to move, jump, and run.
+Many players will choose the lace-up options.
+Since they offer moderate support and allow for maximum freedom of movement on the court.
+Models with laces and straps are the most commonly used style under this category.
+It can work to provide a decent level of protection on the court.
+With no impacting the player’s ability to move, jump, and run.
 However, this type of device can take a while to put on and take off.

 Many players will opt for lightweight protection just for the peace of mind and a little more ankle stability.
 These devices often come in the form of a compression sleeve.
 These sleeves will provide proprioceptive feedback that can make the player feel like they can jump high and run faster.
 These light supports can be a great choice for players who aren’t looking for heavy-duty ankle protection and support.
 Some will come with ankle straps attached, which are perfect for players who prefer to wear low-cut shoes.
 Keep in mind, these light-devices are not able to prevent a serious injury but instead can provide support for muscle and joint soreness.